daac-tools/find-simdoc/README.md

 ### 1. Data preparation

-You can prepare the document file used in this example using `scripts/load_nltk_sents.py`.
+You have to prepare a document file containing search sentences line by line.

-From the Reuters Corpus provided by NLTK, you can produce line-separated sentences with the following command.
+Here, from the Reuters Corpus provided by NLTK, you can produce the document file used throughout this example, with the following command.

 ```
 $ ./scripts/load_nltk_sents.py reuters